-References to "Issuer" herein are, where the context allows, include the "restricted group" supporting the credit of the group, and disclosure of ESG factors will generally be done at a consolidated level reflecting such group.
+2 References to "Issuer" herein are, where the context allows, include the "restricted group" supporting the credit of the group, and disclosure of ESG factors will generally be done at a consolidated level reflecting such group.

-ESG Factors
+3 ESG Factors

-1 Environmental
+3.1 Environmental

 Environmental factors include the contribution a company or government makes to reducing climate change through minimising greenhouse gas emissions, along with issues related to waste management and energy efficiency.
-Given renewed efforts to combat global warming, cutting emissions and decarbonizing is becoming more important.
+Given renewed efforts to combat global warming, cutting emissions, water usage, and decarbonizing is becoming more important.
+Environmental aspects of sustainable finance have generally received the most attention from regulators and market participants.
+For example, although there have been proposals for Social and "Brown" Taxonomies, the current EU Taxonomy only relates to environmental issues.
+Similarly, much of the focus in sustainable finance by regulators and stakeholders have generally been with respect to the climate and environment.